mdalai/self-driving-car-vehicle-detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+Here is an example of applying heatmap:

+![alt text][image51]

+**The results is NOT Satisfying!!!
+In order to apply heatmap, we need to have many bounding boxes detection.
+It is too few now.
+I need more overlapping detections.
+I updates the overlapping parameter and try it again**

+![alt text][image52]

+**Much better!!!**

+I added the heatmap technique into the pipeline.
 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six frames and their corresponding heatmaps: